 Keywords Everywhere is a browser extension that shows you the search volume right below your Google search, making it easy to find and experiment with in-demand subjects and angles to see what you can cater to with your photographs.

-For example, the keywords “dog pictures” has a CPC of about ₹7.46 with a monthly search volume of above 90,000.
-As a suggestion, anything above 1,000 average monthly searches is a significant volume to consider capitalising on.
+As a suggestion, anything above 1,000 average monthly searches is significant volume to consider capitalizing on.

-Photographers, just like bloggers, YouTubers, and artists of any kind, should also invest in building their audiences because that’s ultimately what helps them build their business and sell photography online.
+Photographers learning how to sell your photography online—just like bloggers, YouTubers, and artists of any kind—should also invest in building their audiences.
+That’s ultimately what helps them build their photography business and sell photos online.

-Whether you’re freelancing or selling photography online as prints, you’ll need to build and leverage your network to expand your reach and credibility.
+Whether you’re freelancing or selling photography online as prints, the best way to sell photos online is to build and leverage your network to expand your reach and credibility.

-Visual social platforms like Instagram and Tumblr with built-in audiences can help you reach a wide audience.
-However, there are also photo-sharing sites that can connect you with other photographers where you can build a following and, depending on the platform, sell licences to use your photos (more on that later).
+Visual social platforms with built-in audiences like Instagram and Tumblr can help you reach a wide audience.
+But there are also photo-sharing sites that can connect you with other photographers, help you can build a following and, depending on the platform, sell licenses to use your digital photos (more on that later).

-IFTTT is a free tool that can not only help you create other useful integrations between apps that don’t usually integrate, like Instagram and Dropbox.
+IFTTT is a free tool that can help you create other useful integrations between apps that don’t usually integrate, like Instagram and Dropbox.

-On Instagram, you can also use Hashtagify to discover relevant, active hashtags to increase the visibility of your photographs on the platform to get more likes, comments, and engagement.
+On Instagram, you can also use Hashtagify to discover relevant, active hashtags for increasing the visibility of your photographs on the platform and get more likes, comments, and engagement.

 2. Integrate ecommerce into your portfolio